 Finally, it is important to document the life of the nonprofit organization.
 Perhaps most importantly, nonprofit leaders should consider how best to honor its staff, board, and volunteers for all of their hard work and dedication to helping fulfill the mission of the organization over the years.
 Standing ovations are always appreciated!

 Deciding to bring your organization’s performance to an end is never easy.
 Creating a comprehensive plan plus utilizing available resources and experienced advisors are critical to success.
-Contact CRI to walk you through the important steps of dissolving your organization and taking your final bow with style and grace.
+Contact CRI to walk you through the important steps of dissolving your organization.